leloykun/leloykun.github.io/content/ponder/napkin-math-trust-region-opt/index.md

 We're entering napkin math territory here, so take everything with a grain of salt.

 Here we'll show that Adam's $\rho$ and $L$ are higher than Muon's and consequently its $\eta$ and $\alpha$ are lower and $K$ is higher.
-And this largely explains why Muon converges faster and does better at higher learning rates than Adam.
+And this may explain why Muon converges faster and does better at higher learning rates than Adam.

 ### Preliminaries